biologist79/ESPuino/README.md

 * previous (long; keep pressed) + next (short) + release (both): toggle WiFi enabled/disabled

 ### Music-play
-* Music starts to play right after a valid RFID-tag was applied
+* Music starts to play right after a valid RFID-tag was applied.
-* If `PLAY_LAST_RFID_AFTER_REBOOT` is active, ESPuino will remember the last RFID applied => music-autoplay
+* If `PLAY_LAST_RFID_AFTER_REBOOT` is active, ESPuino will remember the last RFID applied => music-autoplay.
 * If a folder should be played that contains many mp3s, the playlist-generation can take a few seconds.
 * For all playmodes that are not single tracks or webradio a filecache is available to speed up playlist-generation.
 The cache is generated as you apply the corresponding RFID-tag for the first time.
-Use `CACHED_PLAYLIST_ENABLE` to enable it.
+Use `CACHED_PLAYLIST_ENABLE` to enable it - I really recommend to use it.
 * A file's name including path isn't allowed exceed 255 characters.
 * While playlist is generated Neopixel indicates BUSY-mode.
 * After last track was played, Neopixel indicates IDLE-mode.

 ### Audiobook-mode
-This mode is different from the other ones because the last playposition is saved.
+This mode is different from the others because the last playposition is saved.
 Playposition is saved when...
 * next track starts.
 * first/previous/last track requested by button.
 * pause was pressed.
+* track is over.
 * playlist is over (playposition is set back to the first track and file-position 0).
 * Please note: last playposition is not saved when applying a new RFID-tag.
-This is intended because otherwise you woldn't have a possibility to not save it.
+This is intended because otherwise you wouldn't have a possibility to not save it.
+If you want to save the playposition: press pause first.

 ### FTP (optional)
 * FTP needs to be activated after boot!
 Don't forget to assign action `ENABLE_FTP_SERVER` in `settings.h` or use a modification-card to to activate it!
 Neopixel flashes green (1x) if enabling was successful.
 It'll be disabled automatically after next reboot.
 Means: you have to enable it every time you need it (if reboot was in between).
 Sounds annoying and maybe it is, but's running this way in order to save heap-memory when FTP isn't needed.